IRS Substitute for Returns: IRS CP-515 & CP-518 Notices

 Investigation of Non-filers

 Delinquent tax returns can be identified and worked by the IRS Examination Division, Collection Division, or the Service Center.
 Once a nonfiling situation has been identified, the Internal Revenue Manual (IRM) tells the assigned agent to review the situation for fraud.
 If there appear to be indications of fraud, the agent is instructed not to solicit returns or payment, but to refer the case to the Criminal Investigation Division.
-Assuming no indications of fraud, the IRS agent will contact the nonfiler and demand that he/she file all delinquent returns using the IRS CP-515 and CP-518 letters.
+Assuming no indications of fraud, the IRS agent will contact the nonfiler and demand that he/she file all delinquent returns using the IRS CP-515 and CP-518 substitute for return notices.

 SFR Preparation

-If after proper notice the taxpayer fails to file the requested return(s), the matter will be referred to Automated Substitute for Return (ASFR) or the Examination Division for preparation of a return by the IRS under the authority of IRC §6020(b).
+If, after proper notice, the taxpayer fails to file the requested return(s), the matter will be referred to Automated Substitute for Return (ASFR) or the Examination Division for preparation of a return by the IRS under the authority of IRC §6020(b).
 There is no precise timeline; sometimes the IRS moves slowly and does not get around to filing the SFR until several months, or even years, after the return is due.
-Once a case has been referred to ASFR, the ASFR system generates a thirty-day letter to the taxpayer requesting that the taxpayer file a return.
+Once a case has been referred to ASFR, the IRS ASFR system generates a thirty-day letter to the taxpayer requesting that the taxpayer file a return.
 If the taxpayer files the return, or provides proof that a return was not required, the case is closed in ASFR.
 But if no response is received, the system sends a ninety-day letter and the IRS-generated SFR.
-Eventually if the taxpayer does not respond, the tax liability is assessed, the case is closed in ASFR, and is passed on to the Collections Department of the IRS where liens and levies are likely to ensue to forcefully collect the past due taxes.
+Eventually, if the taxpayer does not respond, the tax liability is assessed, the case is closed in ASFR, and is passed on to the Collections Department of the IRS, where liens and levies are likely to ensue to forcefully collect the past due taxes.

-Impact on Balances, Refunds, Resolution of Case
+Impact on Balances, Refunds, and Resolution of Case

-computers that has been obtained from various corporate and private industry sources.
-This typically results in a tax liability that is greater than if the taxpayer had filed his/her own “original” return or if the taxpayer files after a SFR is filed (a.k.a.
+If the IRS files a substitute for return (SFR), it is done based only on the information available in the IRS computers that has been obtained from various corporate and private industry sources.
+This typically results in a tax liability that is greater than if the taxpayer had filed his/her own “original” return or if the taxpayer files after an SFR is filed (a.k.a.
 SFR “reconsideration return”).
-The tax liability on a SFR is artificially inflated because the IRS does not include any additional exemptions or expenses that the taxpayer may otherwise be able to claim.
+The tax liability on an SFR is artificially inflated because the IRS does not include any additional exemptions or expenses that the taxpayer may otherwise be able to claim.
 The IRS includes as income the gross proceeds of a sale (not the gain after reduction for basis), and the IRS uses the standard deduction rather than itemizing deductions.
-Furthermore, the filing status used for SFR returns is typically single even if there are dependants, or it is married filing separate even if the filing status really should be married filing joint.
+Furthermore, the filing status used for IRS substitute for returns (SFR) is typically single even if there are dependents, or it is married filing separate even if the filing status really should be married filing joint.

 The Internal Revenue Code limits the time within which a taxpayer may obtain a refund of overpaid taxes.
 In general, a taxpayer must claim a refund within three years from the time the tax return was filed, or two years from the time the tax was paid, whichever period expires later.
 Withheld taxes and Estimated Tax Payments are deemed paid on April 15th of the year following the tax year in question.
 However, if no return is filed, a refund claim must be filed within two years of the date the tax was paid.